 - Because every browser team has their own definition of how a web standard should be implemented.
 So even if all browsers support a web-standard they might not work the same way.

 If you want a single example on pitfalls of having too many options, web rendering engines would be the perfect candidate.

-Yes there are valid reasons to worry about having a single choice for rendering engine.
+Yes, there are valid reasons to worry about having a single choice for rendering engine.
 That it might make web-standards less important.
 That the power might shift to rendering engine as opposed web standards.
-But, WebKit is opensource and there already exists many forks of it.
+But, WebKit is open source and there already exists many forks of it.
 Think of WebKit as a Linux kernel and Browsers, using WebKit, as Linux Distributions.
 You can use the same Kernel/WebKit but your performance and feature will and can wildly vary depending on your implementation.
-There is a reason why people stick with certain distribution, even though the underlying infrastructure is the same/similar the end result and experience can be wildly different.
-Centos and Ubuntu may use the same kernel and still provide wildly different level of user experience.
+There is a reason why people stick with a certain distribution, even though the underlying infrastructure is the same/similar the end result and experience can be wildly different.
+Centos and Ubuntu may use the same kernel and still provide a wildly different level of user experience.

 I rather deal with several forks of WebKit, than deal with different rendering engines.
 At the end, only the browser with the best user-experience will win the race.
 As we have seen with Firefox and now with Chrome.